alexanderallis/Gale_Shapely/README.md

 ### GALE-SHAPELY ALGORITHM

 Limitations:

--This program accepts only .txt files
+*This program accepts only .txt files

--All numbers must be separated by a space or a carriage return in the input files.
+*All numbers must be separated by a space or a carriage return in the input files.

 To Compile: